Writing in a Winter WonderlandDecember 9, 2022

 Elementary School Writing Prompts

 Tap into your younger writer’s natural curiosity and spark that vivid imagination with words that bring winter to mind.
 You can start with words like cold, frozen, woodsmoke, snowy, polar, arctic, snowball, shovel, and mittens.
-Once your writer has some inspirational words in mind, have him or her try one of the following prompts.
+Once your writer has some inspirational words in mind, have them try one of the following prompts.

 - Write a story called The Ultimate Snow Day.
 What would you do if you could create the perfect snow day holiday?
 Would you hunker down under a warm, cozy blanket and have a read-a-thon?
 Would you sleep until noon, then play in the snow all afternoon?
 Even if you live in a place where the winter is sunny and warm, encourage your kiddos to flex their imagination muscles.